AleksMa/A-Bauman-BTPC-macOS/README.md

-# A Bauman BeRo TinyPascal
+# A Bauman BeRo TinyPascal macOS

 A ported version of self-hosting capable [BeRo Tiny Pascal Compiler](https://github.com/BeRo1985/berotinypascal) for the macOS 64-bit platform